larrytron92/UltimateDotNetTools/README.md

 .NET Framework, Core and Xamarin are the most popular technologies used for developing websites and apps.
 All three major technologies can be programmed in C#, F# and Visual Basic.

-.NET Standard is a class library to share common logic among each of the three aforementioned technologies without needed to write the code again.
+.NET Standard is a class library to share common logic among each of the three aforementioned technologies without needing to write the code again.
 Just create the library, stick the code in, build it as a package, publish the package and then download it into your app and...voilà!

 # The purpose of this project